datacite/schema-docs/docs/properties/distribution.rst

 **Allowed values, examples, other constraints:**

 The use of this property indicates directly downloadable distributions.
+There is no expectation that different downloadable distributions must contain exactly equivalent information.
+Different distributions might include or exclude different subsets of the entire resource.

 *Sub-properties:*